samdenty/site_icons/README.md

 ## Features

 - Super fast!
-- Gives you the size for each image (partially downloads them)
+- Partially downloads images to find the sizes
 - Can extract a site logo `<img>` using a weighing system
 - Works with inline-data URIs (and automatically converts `<svg>` to them)
 - Supports WASM (and cloudflare workers)